CYBER SALE! ➔

 • As a warm-up or cool-down: Incorporate yes/no judgments at the beginning or end of a session to reinforce accurate productions.
 Have the student practice 10 words with their speech sound.
 After each production, use the yes/no visual to judge the accuracy of their production.

-Articulation Stories To Help With Generalization
+Articulation Carryover Activities with Stories To Help With Generalization

 Another resource to find articulation stories is to look for books with sound-loaded words.
 Here are two tools you can use to find sound-specific speech therapy books: